filecoin-project/lotus/documentation/en/api-methods.md

 ### StateMinerSectors
 StateMinerSectors returns info about the given miner's sectors.
 If the filter bitfield is nil, all sectors are included.
-If the filterOut boolean is set to true, any sectors in the filter are excluded.
-If false, only those sectors in the filter are included.

 Perms: read